Features

 6.)
 Konza Technology City – The planned construction of a Sh1.5 trillion “Silicon Savannah” in Machakos County was identified as one of the key drivers of Vision 2030.

 7.)
-Nairobi-Mombasa Expressway – Four years after Kenya signed a deal with US firm Bechel for construction of a Sh300 billion expressway between Nairobi and Mombasa, the two parties are yet to agree on how to finance the project despite a series of high-level talks.
+Nairobi-Mombasa Expressway – Four years after Kenya signed a deal with US firm Bechel for the construction of a Sh300 billion expressway between Nairobi and Mombasa, the two parties are yet to agree on how to finance the project despite a series of high-level talks.

-Kenya wants the 473km road to be built through the Public Private Partnership (PPP) model while Bechel is opposed to the model which it says will cost Sh540 billion over next 25 years.
+Kenya wants the 473km road to be built through the Public Private Partnership (PPP) model while Bechel is opposed to the model which it says will cost Sh540 billion over the next 25 years.

 8.)
 Kenol-Isiolo Road – Plans for the dual carriageway received a major boost in July 2020 following the start of the Sh16 billion Kenol-Marua segment of the road project.